-The purpose of this filing is to update and streamline the rules governing open outcry trading of Complex Orders, including the definition of a Stock/ Complex Order, and to adopt new rules to provide for a Complex Order Auction ("COA") in the Electronic Complex Order rules.
+The purpose of this filing is to update and streamline the rules governing open outcry trading of Complex Orders, including the definition of a Stock/Complex Order, and to adopt new rules to provide for a Complex Order Auction ("COA") in the Electronic Complex Order rules, based on rules recently approved for NYSE Amex LLC ("Amex").
 The filing also clarifies the minimum trading and quoting increment permissible for Complex Orders.